PeterMader/astrosim/docs/index.md

 Everything is measured in metric units: distance in meters, mass in kilograms.
 The time is accelerated, otherwise realistic simulations would take very much time.

 ### Objects
+An object has
+* a name,
-An object has a position in space, a velocity, a mass, a radius and a color.
+* a position in space,
+* a velocity,
+* a mass,
+* a radius and
+* a color.

 When creating a new object, you can specify these properties.
 You can also edit them later to see what would happen under other circumstances.

 ### Gravity
 The force between two objects a and b, which have a distance r between them, is calculated like such: